zcslab/RobMixReg/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE

-  This is the second submittion of the 'RobMixReg' package.
+  This is the first submittion of the 'RobMixReg' package.

-* checking for hidden files and directories ...
-NOTE Found the following hidden files and directories:
-  .travis.yml

-  I use travis to test the package works on Linux system.